crosswalk-project/crosswalk-website/documentation/Tizen_IVI_extensions/20-Write_a_web_application.md

         > ./make_xpk.sh app/ ~/mykey.pem

-    Note that you are just including the `app` directory in the `.xpk` file, not the whole project directory (`simple-extension-app`).
+    Note that you are just including the `app` directory in the `.xpk` file, not the whole project directory (i.e. not the whole of `simple-extension-app`).

-4. Push the generated `app.xpk` file to the Tizen target:

-        > scp app.xpk root@<ip address>:/home/app/

-    The password is **tizen**.

-5. Start the Crosswalk service on the Tizen target:

-        # inside an app user console on the target
-        app:~> xwalk --run-as-service

-6. Install the `.xpk` file using `xwalkctl`:

-        # in a second app user console on the target
-        app:~> xwalkctl --install /home/app/app.xpk

-    Make a note of the application ID.

-7. Run the application:

-        # in the second app user console on the target
-        app:~> xwalk-launcher <application ID>
+    The output from this command is an `app.xpk` file in the project directory.
+The [next section](#documentation/tizen_ivi_extensions/run_on_tizen_vm) explains how to install and run it.